GennadNY/privateEndpoint/privateendpoint.md

 - **Global reach: Connect privately to services running in other regions.** The consumer's virtual network could be in region A and it can connect to services behind Private Link in region B.

+## Network Security and Private Link

+When you use private endpoints, traffic is secured to a private-link resource.
+The platform validates network connections, allowing only those that reach the specified private-link resource.
+To access more subresources within the same Azure service, more private endpoints with corresponding targets are required.
+In the case of Azure Storage, for instance, you would need separate private endpoints to access the file and blob subresources.

+Private endpoints provide a privately accessible IP address for the Azure service, but do not necessarily restrict public network access to it.
+All other Azure services require additional [access controls](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-ip-filtering), however.
+These controls provide an extra network security layer to your resources, providing protection that helps prevent access to the Azure service associated with the private-link resource.

+Private endpoints support network policies.
+Network policies enable support for Network Security Groups (NSG), User Defined Routes (UDR), and Application Security Groups (ASG).
+For more information about enabling network policies for a private endpoint, see [Manage network policies for private endpoints](https://learn.microsoft.com/en-us/azure/private-link/disable-private-endpoint-network-policy?tabs=network-policy-portal).
+To use an ASG with a private endpoint, see [Configure an application security group (ASG) with a private endpoint](https://learn.microsoft.com/en-us/azure/private-link/configure-asg-private-endpoint?tabs=portal).
 ## Private Link and DNS

 When using a private endpoint, you need to connect to the same Azure service but use the private endpoint IP address.
 The intimate endpoint connection requires separate DNS settings to resolve the private IP address to the resource name.